LowPow/android/downloader/downloader/Module.md

 # Module Downloader
-    A file downloader library in Kotlin for Android with pause and resume support
+    A file downloader library in Kotlin for Android with pause and resume support.

 ## Using in your Android application